 Last year, New York City began offering single-occupancy hotel rooms to those living on the streets to much success as it offered privacy and safety from both the virus and police unlike congregate shelters.
 Since December 2020, however, and after persistent resident complaints about homeless individuals in hotels, the city established a longer process and strict eligibility criteria based on health issues.

-For advocates, it’s clear that the best means to prevent homelessness is to protect tenants at risk of losing their apartments.
+For advocates, it’s clear that the best means to prevent more people to become homeless undocumented immigrants is to protect tenants at risk of losing their apartments.
 After a year of organizing, New York State has approved the Excluded Workers Fund, which taxes wealthy residents of the state to expand unemployment benefits to undocumented immigrants, sex workers, street vendors and other informal workers through a two-tier program.
-The state legislature has approved $2.1 billion for the fund which falls short of the $3.5 billion workers demanded, which would have ensured that recipients recieved the same amount of unemployment benefits as citizens.
+The state legislature has approved $2.1 billion for the fund which falls short of the $3.5 billion workers demanded, which would have ensured that recipients received the same amount of unemployment benefits as citizens.
 The budget also includes $2.4 billion in rental assistance for tenants including undocumented tenants.
 Advocates say these programs will prevent more people from losing housing in New York, which already has the highest rate of homelessness in the country.

 “We need this money to support our families, end hunger, and remain in our homes and avoid homelessness,” said Aadit Siwakoti, a member of Desis Rising Up and Moving, a grassroots organization based in Queens, “This bill should have been passed last year since New York is a Democratic state but Cuomo only helps his billionaire friends and never cares about us poor people.”